 Team Policy Debate

-Resolved: That the United Nations should be significantly reformed or abolished.
+Resolved: That federal election law should be significantly reformed in the United States.

 Lincoln Douglas Debate

 Resolved: National security ought to be valued above freedom of the press.